dryoo/comix-server/README.md

 Comix-server is a PHP-based AirComix Server acting just as the Windows version.
 Originally it was written to run on the Synology NAS.
-However, it can run on any platforms where Apache HTTP Server runs, such as Ubuntu Linux or OS X.
+However, it can run on any platforms where HTTP/PHP Server runs, such as Ubuntu Linux or OS X.

 Comix-server is only compatible with **iOS AirComix** app.